HomeServicesOfAmerica/mongoose-babelmodel/README.md

 during model.generateSchema(). path accepts a string referencing the path to validate, message is the error message returned if the validation fails.

+##### plugin(plugin, options = {})
+Decorator for the class to use plugins.
+Just pass in the plugin function and options.
+Can stack multiple plugins.
+Plugins are added right before the schema is returned so they will be the last things added to the stack.
+    @plugin(autopopulate)
+    @plugin(findorcreate)
+    class Document {
+        // Your class definition
+    }